Book Review: The Good Daughter

 This writer is a master at character development.
 Like a quilting stitch that runs through three layers, she adroitly dangled many threads through to the completion of the story.

 If you pick it up, you will not want to put it down.
-The story is not so much about a devastating and brutal crime as it is about family and the ties that bind, regardless of the proximity or closeness of the people involved.
+The story is not so much about a devastating and brutal crime as about family and the ties that bind, regardless of the proximity between the people involved.

-It is a book about how the past forms the pattern for our future.
+It is a book about how the past shapes our future.
 A ribbon that weaves through our experiences and development and then forms who we become.
 And it takes enormous strength to change that.

 This book gets a star rating of five out of a possible five.
 I may just read it again soon.